LIVE PURE CLEANING

 HOW TO HIRE A CLEANING SERVICE

-Before you call cleaning agencies for quotes, make sure you do a proper assessment of your home, including any trouble spots that might require extra elbow-grease.
-For instance, the area behind the fridge or the inside of the oven.
-Make a list of trouble spots, make sure you know the square footage and be aware of what your landlord will be looking for; my friend’s former landlord checked the inside of the fridge, the living room blinds and made sure the toilets were clean.
+Before you call a cleaning agency for a quote, make sure to do a proper assessment of home, including any trouble spots that might require extra elbow-grease/scrubbing.
+For instance, area behind fridge, inside of the oven and/or shower/tub.
+Make a list of trouble spots, make sure you know the square footage and be aware of what your landlord will be looking for; my friend’s former landlord checked the inside of the fridge, the living room blinds, window tracks and made sure the toilets were clean.

-If you have your rental agreement or lease, check to see if there are any specific stipulations to ensure you get your damage deposit back.
+If you have your rental agreement or lease, check to see if there are any specific stipulations to ensure you get your cleaning/damage deposit back.

 Figure Out Your Moving Schedule

-One of the best ways you can ensure that you receive the damage deposit back is to clean the apartment thoroughly.
+One of the best ways you can ensure that you receive the damage deposit back is to clean the apartment/house thoroughly.
 I often plan to move a day before I’m supposed to move out to ensure I have one full day to clean the now-empty apartment.
 It’s hard to clean when you’re surrounded by moving boxes and when the movers often track in mud and dust and dirt.
 If you have time and are moving within the same city or town, plan ahead to take one day to clean.
-On the other hand, if you’re moving to another city or town and don’t have time to clean, hire professionals to do it for you.

 What to Ask Before You Hire Cleaners